rjminchuk/Programming-Notes/md/oop.md

 - ensure substitutability is retained between each class and the new base.

 - Non-substitutable code breaks polymorphism.
 - Client code expects child classes to work in place of their base class
 - fixing substitutability problems with a switch case quickly become a maintenance nightmare and violates the Open / Closed Principle.

 ## Interface Segregation Principle
 - ISP can help you create projects or applications that have fewer hidden dependencies and are more cohesive and easier to maintain.
-- keep interfaces separate to avoid lenghty implementations of the interface. (avoid `throws new NotImplementedException();`)
+- keep interfaces separate to avoid lenghty implementations of the interface. (avoid leaving behind methods that `throw new NotImplementedException();`)
+- throwing NotImplementedException breaks the Liskov Substitution Principle because any non implemented methods cannot be substituted for their base class methods.
+I.E.: The clients expects that the entire interface be implemented.
-- avoid "Fat" interfaces. use small, cohesive interfaces as opposed to fat interfaces.
-- clients should not be forced to depend on methods that they do not use.
+- avoid "Fat" interfaces (an interface becomes fat when you realize that you don't want to implement all the methods of an interface for your new implementations purposes).
+Clients should not be forced to depend on methods that they do not use (IE: implement a bunch of methods of an interface they don't need.)
 - The facade pattern lets you take a large set of complex classes and replace them with a much simpler class that offers only the subset or interface that the client actually needs.
-- throwing NotImplementedException breaks the Liskov Substitution Principle because any implementation of a sub class that cannot be substitutable for their base classes when clients expect that the entire interface be implemented.
 - if you find yourself depending on your own Fat interface, then fix with ISP
 - if you find yourself depending on a Fat interface that you do not own, then create a smaller interface using only what you need, then implement that interface using an adapter that implements the full interface.